the natural ranking index

 the nri is a bayesian-weighted merit index. seven signals, logarithmic volume scaling, specialty classification, and a locals-versus-tourists credibility layer. ranked on quality, never on who paid.

-coffee-led classification plus the locals-versus-tourists ratio. the soul of the score.
+13 ptscoffee-led classification (+5, or a penalty for food-first) plus the locals-versus-tourists ratio (up to +8). the soul of the score.

 most directories rank on raw stars times review count. that surfaces the loudest, not the best. the nri runs four corrections that the run-of-the-mill index doesn't.